 With the healthcare project, users saw the potential of this approach.
 The visual approach has a lot of appeal, and Yewno’s product was highly rated, although it was not as useful for detailed queries.

 A recent CILIP report described the impact that AI will have on knowledge discovery and its potential to support new ways to analyze content.
 It is important to engage with this technology, explore the use of AI tools, and share the lessons learned.

-Katie Fraser, Sr. Librarian, University of Nottingham (NU) discussed her experience with AI and discovery at the NU libraries, also using Yewno Discovery.
+Katie Fraser, Sr. Librarian, University of Nottingham (NU) discussed her experience with AI and discovery at the NU libraries, also using Yewno Discover.
 Much of the user feedback was negative; typical responses were “The widget was in my way”, “The results were wrong”, and “Stop pointing me to Wikipedia”.
 Defining terms is a critical step in the research process.
 Using Yewno’s product, that is done by AI rather than being controlled by the searcher, with Wikipedia frequently labelled as the source.
 Getting students to work beyond disciplinary boundaries can be challenging; Yewno forces students to do that and encourages serendipity.
 For searching law, the interface did not distinguish jurisdictions but mixed all results together, which is especially confusing to beginning searchers.

 Here some of the lessons learned and implementation challenges at NU:

 There were some successes and positive results: working with a next-generation system improved the skills and understanding of the librarians and improved their knowledge of how AI complements current methods of gathering information.
 And despite the negative feedback, users found many resources they would not have without Yewno Discover.

 Ken and Katie jointly said that they learned several things about AI and discovery:

 - There would have been difficulties with any tool.’